planetscale/planetscale_rails/README.md

 **Tip:** In your database settings.
 Enable "Automatically copy migration data."
 Select "Rails" as the migration framework.
 This will auto copy your `schema_migrations` table between branches.

-2. Once your branch is ready, you can then use the `psdb` rake task to connect to your branch and run `db:migrate`.
-The command will run against the branch specified in your `.pscale.yml` file.
+2. Run your schema migrations against the branch.

 ```
 bundle exec rails psdb:migrate